-I’m Shelby Huff and I’m a writer focusing on natural health and outdoor topics.
+I’m Shelby Huff and I’m a writer and editor focusing on outdoor, environmental and natural health topics.

 I spent my 20s following bears around the American West.
-I worked as a park ranger, bear guide and wildlife guide in the summers (remember, bears sleep half the year).
+I worked as a park ranger, bear guide and wildlife guide in the summers.
 Over the course of six years, I spent nearly every day between spring and fall telling stories about wild animals in a compelling way to CEOs, prominent Hollywood figures, businessmen from New York, and many other individuals who had set out to see the West.
 Every day was different.
 No day was dull.
 There was always a story to tell at the end of the day, and usually before breakfast too.
 The West made it easy to find a quotable character to shape a story around.

 You can head over to my blog to read more of my stories, or to my “Now” section to learn more about my current book project.